 Driven over the dunes towards Jebel Akhdar and via Wadi Bani Khalid, which is made up of small villages embedded in the mountains.
 Continue to Wadi Al Madeen, from where a 36 km stretch of winding road leads to Jebel Al Akhdar (2000 metres above sea level), the green jewel of the Al Hajjar mountain ranges.

-Jebel Akhdar WalkingSpend some time walking in the mountains.
+Jebel Akhdar WalkingMorning excursion in the mountains with your guide.
 Al Jebel Al Akhdar is famed for its fruit orchards typically laid out terrace style along the slopes of mountains with natural springs and aflaj.
 Visit the villages of Saiq, Wadi Bani Habib (the village of the old houses) and Al Ain.

 Drive from Jebel Akhdar to Muscat (Road Journey)